Neil Reagan: Life and career

 Neil Reagan was born in Tampico on September 16, 1908.
 He was baptized as a Catholic, the faith of his father.
 As an infant, he attended his mother's church, but later became affiliated with his father's religion.
 His younger brother was baptized and raised in their mother's Disciples of Christ church.
 Neil was described as a boisterous and gregarious personality in his youth.
 His family and friends called him "Moon", which came from the Moon Mullins comic strip.

 In 1933, Neil graduated from Eureka College with a Bachelor of Arts degree in Economics.
 He followed his brother to California and established a career as a television producer and advertising executive.

 From the 1930s through the 1950s, Neil Reagan directed the radio series Dr. Christian, starring Jean Hersholt.
 In between he launched a brief Hollywood career as a supporting actor in films such as Tugboat Annie Sails Again (1940) and Doughboys in Ireland (1943).
-Neil Reagan directed Ronald Reagan in the television series Death Valley Days.
+Neil Reagan directed his brother in the television series Death Valley Days.

 He served as president of both the Hollywood and Los Angeles advertising clubs, and also served on numerous community and professional boards including: the Crippled Children's Society of Los Angeles, the Kennedy Child Study Center in Santa Monica, and the Natural History Museum of Los Angeles.
 He was an alternate delegate to the 1972 Republican National Convention from California, and a delegate to the 1980 Republican National Convention.
-Neil Reagan served two terms as trustee of Eureka College.
-Reagan died from heart failure at a hospital in San Diego on December 11, 1996, at age 88.

 The Reagan Physical Education Center on the Eureka College campus was dedicated in 1970 in honor of both Ronald and Neil Reagan.
 Twelve years later, Ronald Reagan would return to the Reagan Center to make one of his most important foreign policy speeches of his first term known as the START speech, or Eureka speech.
+Reagan died from heart failure at a hospital in San Diego on December 11, 1996, at age 88.
+He is buried in Des Moines, Iowa, at Highland Memorial Gardens Cemetery.